carloscfgos1980/taskSphere-api/README.md

 ## Project Description

-* TaskSphere is a multi-user TODO list management application and the possibility of controlled collaboration.
+* TaskSphere is a multi-user TODO list management application with an emphasis on privacy by default and the possibility of controlled collaboration.

-* The system allows each user to create, organize and manage their own tasks completely privately: no other user can see another person's personal tasks
+* The system allows each user to create, organize and manage their own tasks completely privately: no other user can see another person's personal tasks unless the owner explicitly decides to share them.

 ## Main features

 * User registration and login (secure authentication) - JWT token and refresh token implemented
-* Tasks created could be private or collaborative.
-Private can only been seen by the author
+* Tasks created could be tagged as private, publiic or collaborative.
-* Support for group/collaborative tasks:
+* Support for group (collaborative) tasks:
-* A task can have multiple owners/assignees (taskEditors)
+* A task can have a owner and multiples assignees (taskEditors)
 * All assigned users can view and (depending on permissions) modify the task
 * Editing (modify title, description, status, date, etc.)
 * Data is saved in postgres

-## programs needed to work with the api
+## programs needed to run the api

-1. Install postgres
+1. postgres
-2. Install goose (migrations)
+2. goose (migrations)
-3. Install SQLC (generate Go code from SQL queries)
+3. SQLC (generate Go code from SQL queries)

-## Typical task states

-* Pending
-* In progress
-* Waiting
-* Done
-* Canceled

 ## Recommended fields per task